Research in Human Development and Family Science

 Senior Lecturer; Undergraduate Program Coordinator

-I research pedagogy through a Scholarship of Teaching and Learning (SoTL) lens.
+As a Senior Lecturer, I research pedagogy through a Scholarship of Teaching and Learning (SoTL) lens.
 This allows me to implement pedagogical strategies and systematically explore their effectiveness.
 Past research in this area includes peer review on research papers.
 I am actively researching the use of alternative texts in Human Sexuality across the Lifespan (novels) as well and in Family Policy (non-fiction).
-I am interested in also exploring the impact of internships on students and am currently developing an interdisciplinary project , around this topic.
+I am interested in also exploring the impact of internships on students' personal, professional, and civic identities.
 In the past, I explored family and community involvement through school gardens, looking at funds of knowledge and environmental literacy.

-Dr. Landers-Potts is interested in how socioeconomic status/overall access to tangible resources and social capital, as well as race/ethnicity influence the success of children as they grow--particularly as these contexts relate to their educational outcomes.
-Recently, she has also written, presented and taught about the effect and implications of new technologies on family members and their development.
-Additionally, she frequently presents on the design of online service-learning courses.
+Dr. Landers-Potts is interested in how socioeconomic status/overall access to tangible resources and social capital, as well as race/ethnicity influence the success of human beings as they grow--particularly as these contexts relate to their educational outcomes.
+Generally, she studies and incorporates into her teaching the importance of recognizing the ways that marginalization of people impedes optimal development and how this can be recognized and addressed.
+Recently, she has also written, presented and taught about the effect and implications of new technologies on individuals and their development.
+Additionally, she frequently presents on the design of online service-learning courses and her teaching model in which she has partnered with a private sector business to further the learning of her students.

 Adjunct Professor, Former Haltiwanger Distinguished Professor